GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 ### Summary of the workflow

-1. Set variables and enable APIs and services
+1. Set variables and enable APIs and services.
 1. Create a protected Cloud Storage bucket and add files to it.
 1. Create an application container to access the Cloud Storage bucket.
 1. Create a Google service account.